 Assuming the island isn’t too big for the kitchen around it, you’ll find that an island makes your kitchen bigger by increasing the counter space and storage space.
 An island makes cooking in a small kitchen easier by allowing you to separate your work surfaces.

 Just like real islands, kitchen islands come in many sizes.
-However, there are a few rules of thumb to help you determine the ideal height and dimensions of your island.
+However, there are a few rules of thumb to help you determine your island’s ideal height and dimensions.

 The size of an island depends on its intended use.
 A working island needs more space to accommodate a sink and or a stovetop.
 An island with multiple purposes, like a dining counter and a prep station, will need a buffer between these spaces.